United Nations Framework Classification for Resources: Application

 UNFC currently applies to minerals, petroleum, renewable energy, nuclear fuel resources, injection projects for geological storage, and anthropogenic resources.
 Application of UNFC to groundwater resources is being evaluated.

 Implementation

 UNFC has been adopted as the basis of national resource classification in many countries including China, India, Mexico, Poland and Ukraine.
 African Union Commission has developed a UNFC-based African Mineral and Energy Resources Classification and Management System (AMREC) as a unifying system for Africa.
-AMREC includes a Pan-African Resources Reporting Code (PARC).
-European Commission is using UNFC to classify and report raw material resources of Europe.
+AMREC includes a Pan African Resource Reporting Code (PARC 2023).
+European Commission is using UNFC to classify and report raw material resources of Europe and mandated the same in the Critical Raw Materials Act.